feemjmeem/ohnomatron/README.md

 I designed a PCB for this and eventually I'll clean it up for release.

+Important note on design: the knockoff SSD1306 I used has four pins in THIS ORDER: ```GND VCC SCL SDA``` Some versions of this board use a different order and pins will need to be changed in the build for those changes.
+If GND and VCC are swapped, the board I've designed will not work.
+Be aware of the pin order.

+Features:
+* Press 'RESTART' button to restart the countdown, or to start it after first powering on/rebooting
+* Hold 'RESTART' button to reboot device
+* Press 'PAUSE' button to pause countdown

 Loose roadmap:

 * Add wifi sync to game agent for automatic resets